 Whether you eat three times or five a day, there’s no any strict rule when it comes to eating.
 Many people prefer smaller meals in short durations while on the other hand, some people consume larger portions twice a day.
 Both approaches can actually work untill and unless the quantity and quality of your food is suitable for your body need.

 While a lot of us get excited about the idea of eating seasonally and locally, going back to roots and hunting for foods isn’t realistic for most of us.
 So how should we make sure about getting fresh and best-tasting foods for ourselves?
 One simple way following which we can easily accomplish this is by eating locally and seasonally.
 Purchasing seasonal and local foods is not only great for your health and community but also your wallet.
 Let’s look at a few benefits of eating seasonally and locally.

 More Flavorful, Fresh & Nutritious

-Foods remain fresh when they don’t require travelling far to finally reach their consumers.
+Vegetables and fruits remain fresh when they don’t require travelling far to reach their consumers.
 As a result, their additional processing is saved that in turn extends their shelf life.
 Also, foods that are consumed closer from where they are picked tend to have a higher nutritional value.
 Vegetables and fruits that are at their peak in this season of winter include apples, beets, broccoli, kale, pear, mushrooms, sweet potatoes, and pumpkins.

 The local farmers offer several seasonal and local foods at prices lower as compared to grocery stores.
 Fruits and vegetables that are grown in season, when the weather is best suitable for the plants, typically grow well.
 Hence, farmers usually have a surplus of crops, which they usually sell at a lower price.
 Everyone might not find a farmer’s market close to their home, but even then purchasing seasonal foods in the grocery store is much cheaper as compared to getting foods that are out of season.